deadmau915/Laravel_Course/README.md

    * Adding some styles to the head of home page
    * Adding style to the post view page

+20. Class 29: Search functionality
+   * Adding functionality to the search bar

 ## Contclusion

 We are not here yet!!